entando/entando-docs/vuepress/docs/next/tutorials/samples/install-standard-demo.md

 ![HomepageSelect.png](./images/HomepageSelect.png)
 9. Click Save

-10. Navigate to your applications home page using the home icon in the upper right of the app builder to view the application homepage
+10. Navigate to your applications home page using the home icon in the upper right of the App Builder to view the application homepage
 ![Homepage.png](./images/Homepage.png)